department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/licensing-certification.md

 ### How do I get this benefit?
 You have to turn in proof of payment.
 [Fill out VA Form 22-0803](http://www.vba.va.gov/pubs/forms/VBA-22-0803-ARE.pdf) (Application for Reimbursement of Licensing or Certification Test).
 Then either [upload it on the GI Bill site](https://gibill.custhelp.com/app/utils/login_form/) or [mail it to your nearest VA regional processing office](http://www.benefits.va.gov/gibill/regional_processing.asp).

-Get more information about how your GI Bill entitlement will be charged if you use the licensing and certification benefit.[View the rate tables](https://gibill.custhelp.com/app/answers/detail/a_id/29).
+Get more information about how your GI Bill entitlement will be charged if you use the licensing and certification benefit.
+[View the rate tables](https://gibill.custhelp.com/app/answers/detail/a_id/29).